Aufaruq/Kalteng-language/README.md

 ### Disclaimer

 This project just for fun, I don't want to hurt anyone.
-Just from idea "what if jaksel language is a programming language" and make it true.
+Just from idea "what if kalteng language is a programming language" and make it true.
 This project only for education purpose, not for production ready.

 ## Showcase

-Some cool project from you, submit your project like highlight text, jaksel-to-js, etc. Make PR link to your repo !.
+Some cool project from you, submit your project like highlight text, kalteng-to-js, etc. Make PR link to your repo !.
 Don't limit your creativity

 ### Highlight Text Editor
-- [vscode-jaksel-language-support](https://github.com/ngupuk/vscode-jaksel-language-support) visual studio code extension for syntax highlighting, code snippet, and auto formatting
+- [vscode-kalteng-language-support](https://github.com/ngupuk/vscode-kalteng-language-support) visual studio code extension for syntax highlighting, code snippet, and auto formatting